slawsk/hello-code/README.md

 [View it in action.](https://youtu.be/2RdOh8mkhuI)

 ## Create the Code Dictionary

-*Do this only one time for each title.
-Right now, I've done this only for Title 26, and that is the only dictionary in the repository.*

 Download the relevant XML file for the title you have selected from the [Office of Law Revision Counsel](https://uscode.house.gov/).
 Save it as ```usc{titlenumber}.xml```.